slaveOftime/Fun.Build/README.md

         run "dotnet --version"
         run (fun ctx -> "dotnet --version")
         run (fun ctx -> async { return "dotnet --version" })
+        // You use use the RunCommand to run multiple command according to your logics run (fun ctx -> asyncResult {
+            do! ctx.RunCommand "dotnet --version"
+            do! ctx.RunCommand "dotnet --version"
+        }
+        )
         // You can run async functions
         run (Async.Sleep 1000)
         run (fun _ -> Async.Sleep 1000)